 Your surgeon will ask you to be evaluated by other health care providers before you have surgery in order to obtain medical clearance.
-Also, this information may be required by most health insurance providers in order to obtain preapproval for the procedure.
+Also, this information is required by most health insurance providers in order to obtain preapproval for the procedure.
 Your evaluation may involve:

-- A complete physical exam - Respiratory function tests and examination of gastrointestinal tract - Blood test and other tests to make sure you are healthy enough to have surgery. - Nutrition education about new eating habits and food choices. - Visit with your physician to make sure other medical problems you have, such as diabetes, high blood pressure are under control. - Visit with a mental health provider to make sure you are emotionally ready for surgery.
-You must be able to make changes in your lifestyle after surgery. - During the week before surgery, you may be asked to stop taking certain medications.
+- A complete physical exam - Respiratory function test and an examination of the gastrointestinal tract. - Blood test and other tests to make sure you are healthy enough to have surgery. - Nutrition education about new eating habits and food choices. - Visit with your physician to make sure other medical problems you have, such as diabetes, high blood pressure are under control. - Visit with a mental health provider to make sure you are emotionally ready for surgery.
+You must be able to make changes in your lifestyle after surgery. - During the week before surgery, you may be asked to stop certain medications.